andreztz/andreztz/README.md

 Since the beginning of my journey, I have been using Python and Linux as my primary tools to validate and enhance my ideas.
 Additionally, I am always seeking to learn new skills and technologies, such as the C language and the automation and configuration tool, Ansible.

-Here on Github, I have shared some of my projects, in which I have been working to improve my programming and development skills.
-Feel free to check them out and contribute to these projects, or contact me if you have any questions or interest in collaborating on other projects.
+Here on Github, I have shared some of my projects that I have been working on to improve my programming and development skills.
+Feel free to check them out and contribute to these projects, or contact me if you have any questions.

-Thank you for visiting my profile, and I hope our technology journeys can intersect at some point.
+Thank you for visiting my profile.

 <!--
 **andreztz/andreztz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.